 - Engaging in innovative research that enhances our understanding of race, class, gender, culture and other identities affecting access and opportunity in our society.

-- Creating curriculum to enable the development of student intercultural competence to compete in today's
+- Creating curriculum to enable the development of student intercultural competence to compete in today's global society.

 - Developing or partnering with academic preparation or academic support programs that enhance the educational opportunities of underserved populations.